View all web browser and mobile devices available in our cloud-based test lab.

-An automated test strategy defines how you’ll utilize automation throughout testing.
+An automated test strategy defines how you’ll utilize automation frameworks throughout testing.
 It includes manual and automated test plans, test cases of all types, automation scripts, test environments and their definitions, test data, test results, execution logs, and reporting output.

 A successful automated test strategy means: